bcgov/EDUC-DIGITALID-API/tools/README.md

 ## Setup Jenkins

 The following commands setup up Jenkins and uses this repository and specific OpenShift project namespaces.
 The setup below was done using a Windows 10 PC.
-The environment variables will likely need to change format.
+The environment variables will likely need to change format on a MAC or Linux machine.

 ### Environment variables
 For the following examples, we will be using environment variable substitutions.
+Proceed by adding these values to your environment.

 #### Namespaces
 ```sh